Are you struggling to get your WordPress site looking exactly as you wish?

 Limitless design potential

-Thrive Theme Builder comes with one ready-to-go companion theme, called Shapeshift.
-Although there’s only one theme, there are hundreds of templates and design options, to build your website exactly how you want.
+Thrive Theme Builder comes with two ready-to-go companion themes – Omni and Shapeshift.
+With each theme, there are hundreds of templates and design options, to build your website exactly how you want.
 Plus, there’s also a blank page template, so you can start from scratch if you wish.

-For instance, there are five pre-designed homepage templates to choose from.
+For instance with Shapeshift, there are five pre-designed homepage templates to choose from.
 Each one covers a different use case like a business, local business, service-based business, content-focused blog, and personal branding:

 But no matter which template you choose, you can also add pre-designed page sections, called Page Blocks, to quickly customize specific parts of your page: